 The unit has two instructors.
-COL DAVID L. BOWMAN is the senior army instructor and works primarily with the color guard.
-1SG ROBERT L. BROWNFIELD is the assistant army instructor and works with the drill team and rifle team.
+CW4 KENNETH W. ENGASSER is the Senior Army Instructor and works primarily with the upperclassmen and the color guard.
+1SG ROBERT L. BROWNFIELD is the Army Instructor and works with the drill team and rifle team.
 Both instructors are retired from the army.
-The two instructors together bring forth over 20 years of educational experience working with the youth of our nation and over 60 years of military experiences.
+The two instructors together bring forth over 20 years of educational experience working with the youth of our nation and over 40 years of military experiences.

 Master Sergeant John E. Emerson, the original Army Instructor, and the founder of the Robert C. Byrd JROTC Department retired in 2003.
 He and his wife currently reside in Clarksburg.